The US can lead the way to ending China’s modern slavery. My brother is counting on it.

 Since the FCPA, which was born out of bribery scandals in the mid-1970s, the United States has pioneered an aggressive anti-corruption enforcement regime to curb American companies from engaging in corrupt behaviors.
 Many countries, including those in Europe, have adopted FCPA-like laws and mechanisms to tackle corruption.
 Once again, we are seeing scandalous instances of corporate greed at the expense of the vulnerable—and the need for US leadership.

 The Uyghur Forced Labor Prevention Act places the burden on American companies to prove that their products are free from forced labor.
-Since moral arguments have been unable to sway them for years as they plead ignorance, it’s time for the full force of the US government to step in.
+Since moral arguments have been unable to sway them for years as they plead ignorance, it’s time for the full force of the US government to step in boldly and creatively.

 If Americans continue ignoring slavery and human suffering in China’s concentration camps, I’ll never be able reunite with my loving brother, role model, and best friend.
 Likewise, the world will be deprived of his talent, wisdom, and kindness.

-Note: This piece was updated on December 22, 2021.